Yueh Hai Ching Temple: Colour

 Yellow is the symbol of earth, the property of the Emperor.
 As such, it is often regarded as a symbol of grandeur, power and state.
 In the temple, gold (instead of yellow) is used on roof trusses, brackets, eaveboards, Door Gods and he Chinese characteristics of plaques.

 Blue, the colour of sky, is also an Imperial colour which signifies the colour of the east.
 In the temple, blue is used for decorative painted patterns on beams and background colours of plaques.

 Red is associated with prosperity and good fortune.
 It is also associated with the ‘yang’ principle of the sun. happiness and the south.
 In the temple, red is used on roof purlins, trusses and doors.

 Green, which signifies the officials of lower rank, is associated with the water element.
 In the temple, green is used on roof rafters, roof tiles of the boundary walls and background colour of the plaques.

 Cultural artifacts

 Yueh Hai Ching Temple contains 19 temple plaques, 11 sets of couplets, 2 stone inscriptions, 1 bronze inscriptions, 2 bronze bells, 5 inscribed beams, 2 ceremonial placards and 1 “cloud coard” wooden chime.

 Four censers and one plaque are in the collection of Ngee Ann Kongsi.
 One of the stone censor may date to 1819.

 The temple was presented with an imperial plaque from Emperor Guangxu in 1899.
-Yueh Hai Ching Temple is one of the only two temples in Singapore being given this honour.
-The signboard which reads “Auspicious Clouds above the Sea at Dawn”, is now hung at the Mazu temple.
+Yueh Hai Ching Temple is one of the only two temples in Singapore being given this honour, the other being Thian Hock Keng.
+The signboard which reads “Auspicious Clouds above the Sea at Dawn” (曙海祥雲; Shǔ hǎi xiáng yún), is now hung at the Mazu temple.